Toshiba LED TVs

 October 2016: One of the named plaintiffs filed a Notice of Appeal regarding the class certification decision and dismissal order.
 (Case No. 16-56488, 9th Cir.)

 September 2016: One of the named plaintiffs (Diaz) voluntarily dismissed his claims in order to appeal the certification ruling without continuing to litigate his individual claims.
-The dismissal was with prejudice.
+The dismissal was When a complaint is dismissed with prejudice, it cannot be refiled..

 June 2016: A federal judge denied class certification.